 -- Web Development Bootcamps: Complete this Ruby track within 1 week of your interview

 -- Data Science Bootcamps: Complete our online Maths & Python Assessment

 -- We will then review your application as a team and let you know if you have been successful in being accepted onto the Bootcamp!

-We start Bootcamps every quarter, and open applications about 4 months in advance of the start date.
+We start Bootcamps every quarter, and open applications roughly 4 months in advance of the start date.
 We don't have a hard deadline for applications, it just depends on when spaces fill up, usually around 1 month before the start date.

 It is essential to have a fully functional and recent laptop to make the most of the training.

 Tablets are not suitable for the purpose of the Bootcamp

 Apple MacBooks should be no older than 2016 and running on macOS Catalina.
 Any Apple model is suitable for Bootcamps.

 Windows laptops must be running on Windows 10.
 Here are some recommended specs:

 Minimum specs 🐢(might be a bit slow, but it's workable)

 i3 CPU; 8 GB RAM; 64 GO HDD free space